 The economic recession that began in 2007 has had an impact on the Power Pool power usage and future forecasts.
-The 2009 summer peak forecast for the Power Pool area, as one single entity, was 54,500 MW.
-The actual was 50,000 MW adjusted for temperature.
-The recession that has taken place has impacted the Power Pool area between 5 to 10% reduced demand.
+The 2010 summer peak forecast for the Power Pool area, as one single entity, of 60,000 MW is based on normal weather, reflects the prevailing economic condition (no recovery) and has a fifty percent probability of not being exceeded.
 Historically, the Power Pool area lags the economic recovery by approximately one year.